bartoszrozek/KG-2023/README.md

 The application will be accessible at `http://127.0.0.1:4000`

+You will also need to copy the OpenCS directory into the docker.
+To do so, first check your container's ID.

+`docker ps`

+You will find the CONTAINER ID in the line which has kg_app as IMAGE.

+Then copy the directory with OpenCS into the container (assuming that OpenCS is in the current directory)

+`docker cp OpenCS/ |YOUR CONTAINER ID|:/home/app`

+After the work, copy the OpenCS directory back

+`docker cp |YOUR CONTAINER ID|:/home/app/OpenCS OpenCS`

+In the application, you should provide

+`/home/app/OpenCS/ontology/core/`

+as the path to OpenCS

 ### Using the virtual environment
 To run the application first clone the repository to your local drive